10Prachi2006/RAG-Based-Agent/README.md

 💡 Why This Project?
 For recruiters: Instantly evaluate candidates, teams, and recommendations.

-For leaders: Make better business decisions—no AI/ML expertise needed.
+For leaders: Make better business decisions --> no AI/ML expertise needed.

 For anyone: Seamless, conversational analytics from your data, powered by the latest LLMs.